Is Play Therapy A Real Thing, And Does It Really Work?

 Prescriptive Play Therapy

-Prescriptive play therapy is just another way of saying that the therapist uses whatever techniques from whatever branch of play therapy that she deems is needed to help the child meet their own needs.
+Prescriptive play therapy is just another way of saying that the therapist uses various techniques from multiple branches of play therapy that they deem necessary to help the child meet their own needs.

 Psychoanalytic Play Therapy

 This type of play therapy borrows from the field of psychoanalysis.
 The focus is creating a play situation that will cause unconscious thoughts to surface so the therapist can explain the meaning of those thoughts in a way the child can understand.